Thomas245166/Virtual_Reality_Project_3/README.md

 - Pass the Self Assestment at the self assestment at the end to show an understanding of their historical importance

 ### Win Condition
-+Get the all the questions on the quiz right
++ Get the all the questions on the quiz right

 ### Lose Condition
-+Choose the wrong answer on the quiz
++ Choose the wrong answer on the quiz

 ```